tc39/proposal-built-in-modules/README.md

 ![Module Resolution and Loading Chain](module-resolution-and-loading-chain.png)

 Multiple importers can be registered with the engine and will be appended to the chain.
-The engine will always register the internal JavaScript Standard Library importer first to make sure it is at the front of the chain.
+The engine will always register the internal JavaScript standard library importer first to make sure it is at the front of the chain.

 During the resolution step (phase 1) importers perform the _ResolveModuleIdentifier_ operation in order of registration.
 This operation results in a _ModuleResolutionRecord_ that is passed along the chain and can be